Charles Henry Tompkins: Postbellum

 Tompkins was appointed as one of the nine officers assigned to the military commission investigating the conspirators involved in President Lincoln's assassination.
 Because of a dispute with General Grant, between 1866 and 1881 he was posted to numerous remote and austere western posts.

 He served the remainder of his career in the Quartermaster Corps, rising to Assistant Quartermaster General on January 24, 1881.
 The position of Assistant Quartermaster General, carried a rank of colonel in the Regular Army, to which Tompkins was promoted the same day.
 He finished his career serving on the east coast, voluntarily retiring on September 12, 1894.

 Tompkins suffered a broken leg in September 1914 and the wound never healed properly.
-He died of sepsis in Washington, D.C. on January 18, 1915.
-He is buried at Oak Hill Cemetery in Washington, DC.
+He died of sepsis in Washington, D.C., on January 18, 1915.
+He is buried at Oak Hill Cemetery in Washington, D.C.